opentargets/genetics-v2d-data/README.md

 #### LD table

 Table of LD values linking index and tagging variants.

-This information is currently parsed directly from the POSTGAP output but we plan to recalculate these values taking into account the ancestry of the original GWAS.
+LD calculated for each (study_id, index_variant) pair using 1000 Genomes p3.

+Methods:
+  1. GWAS Catalog populations mapped to 1000 Genomes super populations
+    - Manually curated.
+Suppl fig 6 from here https://arxiv.org/pdf/1805.03233.pdf is useful.
+    - Curations in `configs/gwascat_superpopulation_lut.curated.tsv`
+  2. Output list of index variants with super populaiton proportions for each study
+  3. Use plink to calculate correaltion coefficients (R) for each index study in each 1000 superpopulation.
+  4. Fisher-Z transform R coefficients.
+  5. For each study take weighted average across populations weighting by sample size.
+  6. Inverse-Fisher-Z transform to get R values
+  7. Take R-squared and filter rows R2 < 0.7.

+Notes:
+  - Studies with missing or NR ancestries will be assumed to be European

 Columns:
   - `study_id`: unique identifier for study